zinint/OSCD_Invoke-Obfuscation/OSCD - Issue - Invoke-Obfuscation.md

 ## List of tasks

 We developed a table with pre-generated PowerShell commands, obfuscated by the [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) framework.
-The description of the approach is followinfg.
+The description of the approach is following.

 ### Original code (before obfuscation)